herts-astrostudents/Code-Review/Task 7/readme.md

 Try to get as close as possible, but in the end it doesn't matter if it is not exactly the same!

+Write your solution only within the `solution.py` file!

 <img src="original.png" alt="original plot"/>